|►||Talk to an Adviser|

 Chair, International Studies Program

-Professor Wolfram Latsch is the Associate Program Chair of the International Studies Program and the Graduate Program Coordinator (GPC) of the MAIS program.
-Professor Latsch therefore serves as your overall faculty adviser, and you will see him regularly and every quarter in the required Graduate Colloquium (JSIS 591/592/593).
+Professor Sabine Lang is the Associate Program Chair of the International Studies Program and the Graduate Program Coordinator (GPC) of the MAIS program.
+Professor Lang serves as your primary adviser.
 As you review the program requirements and guidelines, you will find that some actions on your part need formal approval from the GPC.
 This approval should be in writing and placed in your file in Paula’s office.
-Professor Latsch’s office hours are usually 3.00-5.00 Thursdays or by appointment.
-Professor Latsch is the appropriate person to consult if any form or decision requires GPC approval.
+Professor Lang's office hours will be posted at the start of the quarter.
+Professor Lang is the appropriate person to consult if any form or decision requires GPC approval.

-By the end of Spring quarter of your first year in the program, you should have established a Supervisory Committee (see page 9) to advise you in completing the final requirements of your program.
+Year 1: Each quarter you should take one of the required core courses (JSIS 500, 501, 511) and JSIS 591-593.
+In addition, you should be taking courses in fields that relate to your planned research topics.
+By end of June you should have completed a draft research proposal for one of your papers and met with all members of your supervisory committee.
+By the end of Spring quarter of your first year in the program, you should have established a Supervisory Committee (see page 17 for a list of faculty) to advise you in completing the final requirements of your program.
 Obtain the Supervisory Committee Form from Paula Milligan and return it by the 1st Friday of Autumn quarter of your last year.

-During the Fall quarter of your final year you will meet with all the members of your Committee to discuss the substance of, and the timeline for, your research.
-The members of your committee will evaluate your plans and send their evaluations to the GPC (Wolfram Latsch) and the GPA (Paula Milligan).
-You will meet with all the members of your committee at least once per quarter after that to discuss progress; your committee members will be asked to confirm these meetings on a worksheet which you will submit when scheduling your final examination.
+Year 2: During the Fall quarter of your final year you will meet with all the members of your Committee to discuss the substance of, and the timeline for, your research.
+The members of your committee will evaluate your plans and record their evaluations on the MAIS Completion Form to the GPC (Sabine Lang) and the GPA (Paula Milligan).
+You will meet with all the members of your committee at least once per quarter after that to discuss progress; your committee members will be asked to confirm these meetings on the Completion Form.

 If you find yourself struggling academically, we strongly advise you to meet with the GPC and/or the GPA as soon as possible to discuss your options.

-An MAIS degree consists of three core courses, a two-year pro-seminar, economics and statistics courses (one each), language courses, focus courses in two of three foci, two research papers or a thesis, and a final oral exam.
+An MAIS degree consists of three core courses, a two-year (six-quarter) colloquium, one economics course and one quantitative analysis course, language courses, focus courses in two of three focus areas, two research papers or one thesis, and a final oral examination.
 Students can pursue either a stand-alone MAIS degree or pursue the degree concurrently while pursuing a second degree in one of six professional schools.
 A concurrent degree student may transfer after completing one year of a professional degree program or may be admitted simultaneously.
 The scheduling of course completion and the requirements are slightly different for concurrent-MAIS and stand-alone-MAIS degrees.

 There are six professional schools with which the International Studies program has official concurrent degree programs.